cmlibs/zinc/docs/CMGUI_graphical_settings.rst

 General description of graphical settings
 -----------------------------------------

 Graphical settings are the building blocks used to create any visualization displayed in the CMGUI `graphics window`_.
 They are created, edited, re-ordered and deleted from within the `scene editor`_, or via the command line.
-All graphical settings have the following settings in common:
+Most graphical settings have the following settings in common:

 * Name:  This allows you to set the name of the graphical setting.

+* Coordinate System: This setting can be used to render the graphical setting according to a range of different coordinate systems.
+This is useful for creating "static" overlays of data on visualizations.

 * Coordinate field: This setting has a check box, which activates a drop-down menu showing a list of fields that can be selected as the coordinate field for the selected graphical setting.

+* Tessellation: Tessellation settings are used to set the level of detail of an object.
+The only graphics which do not have a tessellation setting are node points, element points, and point).

 * Select mode: This drop-down menu allows you to select different selection behaviours for the graphical setting: